There are lots of ways to get kids involved in party planning and help make them feel part of the fun.

 Place your brand-new white candles at each end of the table, halfway between the places of the host and hostess and the centerpiece.
 (You already knew that the host and hostess sit on opposite ends of the table.)

-Casual parties are often outside, or else they eventually spill outside, so make sure your patio and patio furniture is clean.
+Ready the patio: Casual parties are often outside, or else they eventually spill outside, so make sure your patio and all the patio furniture is clean.

-Patio cleaning includes: Washing off glass tables; making sure the umbrella is operational; and putting out enough chairs so that people can rest somewhere.
+Wash off glass tables.
+Make sure the umbrella is operational.
+Put out enough chairs so that people can rest somewhere.